-The statutes of many states specify the circumstances in which visitation by a nonparent may be sought - circumstances which often involve some disruption of the family - e.g., divorce, separation, death of a parent, or a child born outside of marriage.
-Such broad descriptions of circumstances in which visitation may be sought do not, by themselves, provide a reliable indicator of whether nonparental visitation (or custody) should be allowed.
+1 The statutes of many states specify the circumstances in which visitation by a nonparent 2 may be sought - circumstances which often involve some disruption of the family - e.g., 3 divorce, separation, death of a parent, or a child born outside of marriage.
+Such broad 4 descriptions of circumstances in which visitation may be sought do not, by themselves, provide a 5 reliable indicator of whether nonparental visitation (or custody) should be allowed.
 See Dorr v.
-Woodard, 140 A.3d 467, 472 (Me.
-2016) (holding death of a parent without other compelling reasons was not sufficient reason to confer standing); D.P. v.
+6 Woodard, 140 A.3d 467, 472 (Me.
+2016) (holding death of a parent without other compelling 7 reasons was not sufficient reason to confer standing); D.P. v.
 G.J.P., 146 A.3d 204 (Pa.
-2016) (holding that separation of the parents for six months was not a sufficient basis to allow

-2 3 or custody, particularly the closeness of the relationship between the child and the nonparent.
-4 SECTION 6.
+2016) 8 (holding that separation of the parents for six months was not a sufficient basis to allow 9 grandparents to seek visitation).
+It is preferable to focus on the factors used to decide visitation 10 or custody, particularly the closeness of the relationship between the child and the nonparent.
+11 12 SECTION 6.
 VERIFIED [PETITION].
-5 (a) A nonparent who files a [petition] for custody or visitation under this [act] shall 6 verify the [petition] under penalty of perjury and state facts sufficient to show standing under 7 Section 5, including: 8 (1) the duration and nature of the relationship between the nonparent and a child, 9 including the period, if any, the nonparent lived with the child and the caretaking provided for 10 the child by the nonparent; 11 (2) the content of any agreement between the parties to the proceeding regarding 12 caretaking for the child and custody, visitation, or other contact with the child; 13 (3) facts showing the willingness of a parent to permit the nonparent to have 14 custody, visitation, or other contact with the child; 15 (4) information about any compensation or expectation of compensation provided 16 to the nonparent in exchange for caretaking of the child; 17 (5) a description of a previous attempt by the nonparent to obtain custody, 18 visitation, or other contact with the child; 19 (6) the information required by [cite to Section 209 of this state's Uniform Child 20 Custody Jurisdiction and Enforcement Act]; 21 (7) the basis for the allegation that the requested custody or visitation is in the best 22 interest of the child, applying the factors in Section 14; 23 (8) if the nonparent claims standing under Section 5(a)(2), the basis for the 24 allegation that denial of custody or visitation to the nonparent would result in [harm] [detriment] 25 to the child; and
+13 (a) A nonparent who files a [petition] for custody or visitation under this [act] shall 14 verify the [petition] under penalty of perjury and state facts sufficient to show standing under 15 Section 5, including: 16 (1) the duration and nature of the relationship between the nonparent and a child, 17 including the period, if any, the nonparent lived with the child and the caretaking provided for 18 the child by the nonparent; 19 (2) the content of any agreement between the parties to the proceeding regarding 20 caretaking for the child and custody, visitation, or other contact with the child; 21 (3) facts showing the willingness of a parent to permit the nonparent to have 22 custody, visitation, or other contact with the child; 23 (4) information about any compensation or expectation of compensation provided 24 to the nonparent in exchange for caretaking of the child; 25 (5) a description of a previous attempt by the nonparent to obtain custody, 26 visitation, or other contact with the child; 27 (6) the information required by [cite to Section 209 of this state's Uniform Child 28 Custody Jurisdiction and Enforcement Act]; 29 (7) the basis for the allegation that the requested custody or visitation is in the best